-Pressure’s on!
-Have you found the perfect baby name yet?
-It seems like parents-to-be either come up with baby’s name quickly and easily, or agonize over it all the way up until the birth.
 If you haven’t picked that perfect name yet, check out The Bump’s extensive lists of baby names of all sorts; cool names, beautiful names, hipster names and much more.
-Whatever name you choose, you’ll probably think it’s even more perfect once you get to know (and fall in love with) your future little bundle of joy.
 At 21 weeks pregnant, you’re not just choosing a name, you’re hard at work getting your home ready too.
-Of course, things like baby bouncers and changing table pads can be tough to choose, but try not to stress about it at week 21 of pregnancy.
+Of course, choosing gear can be hard, but try not to stress about it at week 21 of pregnancy.
 Trust us, baby won’t care if you pick out a Pack ‘n Play that clashes with the area rug!

 At 21 weeks pregnant, baby is as big as a head of endive.
 At 10.5 inches and about 12.7 ounces, baby is big enough now that you've probably been feeling their fetal movements more and more lately.
 Keep in mind that at 21 weeks, baby size is now measured in full body length, rather than crown to rump, so you can get a real idea of how big your baby is at 21 weeks pregnant!

 Twenty-one weeks pregnant is five months pregnant, although doctors track pregnancy by week, not month.
 Since pregnancy is 40 weeks long, you’re now a majority of the way through your pregnancy!